Mahmoud Deeb

-Mahmoud Mohammad Ali Deeb (مَحْمُود مُحَمَّد عَلِيّ ذِيب; born 8 September 2005), commonly known as Mahmoud Khrouba (مَحْمُود خَرُّوبَة), is a Jordanian professional footballer who plays as a winger for Jordanian Pro League side Al-Hussein, as well as the Jordan national under-20 team.
+Mahmoud Mohammad Ali Deeb (مَحْمُود مُحَمَّد عَلِيّ ذِيب; born 8 September 2005), sometimes known as Mahmoud Khrouba (مَحْمُود خَرُّوبَة), is a Jordanian professional footballer who plays as a winger for Jordanian Pro League side Al-Hussein.

 Club career

 Early career

 Born in Irbid, Deeb began his career at Al-Hussein.
 On 9 March 2024, Deeb won the U19 league with his club.

 Al-Hussein

 He would make his first contribution to the club at the senior level, when he scored in a friendly match against Syrian club Al-Fotuwa.

 On 17 July 2024, Al-Hussein would announce a 5-year contract extension to Deeb.

 Al-Sareeh (loan)

 On 23 July 2024, Al-Sareeh announced a season-long loan contract to secure Deeb from Al-Hussein.

+Return to Al-Hussein

+On 1 August 2025, during the first matchday of the 2025–26 Jordanian Pro League, Deeb registered two goals in a 5–0 win against Al-Ahli.
+A month later, Deeb scored his first goal at the AFC Champions League Two in a 1–0 win against Sepahan.
+On 23 January 2025, Deeb scored a goal in a 4–0 win against Al-Jazeera, where he took inspiration from Christopher Nkunku and Ali Al-Bulayhi and celebrated with a balloon.

 International career

 Deeb is a youth international for Jordan, beginning his international career with the Jordan national under-20 football team in 2023.
 He would participate in the 2024 WAFF U-19 Championship, where his team would reach the semi-finals.
 On 18 January 2025, he would get called up to the team for the U20 Challenge Series and the 2025 AFC U-20 Asian Cup.

+On 23 December 2025, Deeb was called up to the 2026 AFC U-23 Asian Cup for the Jordan national under-23 team, participating in all four matches.
+He scored the winning goal against Saudi Arabia, and registered an assist against Japan.